nasa/astrobee_android/gs_examples/sci_cam_image2/readme.md

 This app has a minimal GUI consisting of an image preview window.
 The user should start and stop this application remotely via the guest science manager and not by using its GUI.

+## Setting up the environment

+Set the varibles that point to your local copy of the astrobee main repository and to the astrobee android repository, for example, as:

+    export SOURCE_PATH=$HOME/astrobee
+    export ANDROID_PATH=$SOURCE_PATH/submodules/android

 ## Building the app